hshirinabadi/StockDashboard/README.md

 ## Shortcuts and Future Improvements

-- **Testing**: No unit or UI tests are implemented; a production app would include comprehensive coverage (view models, services, and integration tests).
+- **Testing**: No unit or UI tests are implemented; a production app would include comprehensive coverage.
-- **Error handling UI**: Error states are functional but minimal; a real app would include more granular, localized error messages and retry flows.
+- **Error handling UI**: Error states are functional but minimal; a real app would include more granular error messages and retry flows.
 - **Real-time updates**: Stock price updates use a simple polling mechanism; production would favor SSE or WebSockets for true real-time updates.
-- **AI insights**: The app does not currently provide AI-powered buy/hold/sell recommendations; this would be a natural next step using an LLM or on-device model.
+- **AI insights**: Add AI-powered buy/hold/sell recommendations using an LLM as a future improvement.
 - **Price history chart**: A price change chart (e.g., 1D, 1W, 1M, 3M, etc.) was explored, but the free Finnhub API key does not provide access to the `/stock/candle` endpoint; adding this chart using a paid tier or alternate data source would be a future improvement.

 ## Open Source Libraries